Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Discussion

 \subsection{Alignment fingerprints across model families}

 As noted above, humans show roughly uniform EC with other humans for all near-OOD distortions, but model–human EC is substantially lower even for these mild distortions.
 This indicates that models are impaired by distortions in ways that humans are not.
-Moreover, different model families appear to be impaired differently by various distortions, suggesting that certain families rely on visual features that others do not, or weigh differently.
+Moreover, different model families appear to be impaired differently by various distortions, suggesting that certain families rely on visual features that others do not, or exploit features differently.
 Human–human MA is also relatively high for near-OOD distortions, and though lower, model–human MA remains moderately high.
-This implies that some false leads for humans are the same false leads for models too, particularly for certain distortion types such as \textit{power equalisation}.
+This implies that some false leads for humans are the same false leads for models too -- there is some overlap between the visual features exploited by machines and humans, particularly for certain distortion types such as \textit{power equalisation}.
 In the far-OOD regime, EC and MA are reduced more sharply for some distortion types than others, and these patterns also differ across model families.

 The radar plot (Figure~\ref{fig:radar}) shows that the profile of model–human alignment across distortion types serves as a characteristic fingerprint of each model family.
-This fingerprint captures how a given architecture responds to different forms of image degradation relative to human perception.
+This fingerprint captures how a given architecture responds to different forms of degradation relative to human perception.
 Our quantitative analysis reinforces this interpretation.
-Models are more alike within superfamilies than between superfamilies, and more alike within subfamilies than with other models in the same superfamily, although whether this reflects purely architectural effects or whether training also plays a role remains unclear.
+Models are more alike within superfamilies than between superfamilies, and more alike within subfamilies than with other models in the same superfamily, although whether this reflects architectural effects or if training also plays a role remains unclear.
 We interpret these fingerprints as evidence that model families differ in the visual features they exploit, and hence in their sensitivity to distortions that impair those features.